- Searching for individuals

 Records relating to transfers of land between individuals are available from:NSW Land Registry Services

 SYDNEY NSW 2000

-Digital copies of selected documents including land transfers may be viewed in the reading room on the LPI's Historical Lands Records Viewer (HLRV).
+Digital copies of selected documents including land transfers may be viewed in the reading room on the Historical Land Records Viewer (HLRV).

 We have a large collection of original surveys and maps of areas in New South Wales.
 See the Index to Surveyor General's Crown Plans, 1792-1886.
 Also consult the Index to Maps and Plans, available in the reading room.
-Land and Property Information New South Wales has digitised available parish, county, pastoral, town and municipal maps.
-Images are available for viewing on the LPI's Historical Lands Records Viewer.
+Digitised parish, county, pastoral, town and municipal maps are available for viewing on the Historical Lands Records Viewer.
 See the County / Parish Maps Guide for further information.